Culture of Papua New Guinea: Visual arts

-There is a rich and diverse tradition of visual art.
-In particular, Papua New Guinea is world-famous for carved wooden sculpture: masks, canoes, story-boards.
-Many of the best collections of these are held in overseas museums.
+Papua New Guinea has a rich and diverse tradition of visual art.
+In particular, it is known for carved wooden sculpture: masks, canoes, story-boards.
+Many of these collections are held in overseas museums.
 Those identified as being in the first wave of contemporary art in Papua New Guinea are: Mathias Kauage OBE (1944–2003), Timothy Akis, Jakupa Ako and Joe Nalo, all from the tough urban area of Port Moresby.
 Kauage won Australia's Blake Prize for Religious Art, four of his works are in the Glasgow Museum of Modern Art, and he had a solo show in 2005 at the Horniman Museum, "Kauage's Visions: Art from Papua New Guinea".
 Other noted Papua New Guinean visual artists include Larry Santana, Martin Morububuna and Heso Kiwi.

 Sport

 Sport is an important part of Papua New Guinean culture, and rugby league is by far the most popular sport.
 In a nation where communities are far apart and many people live at a minimal subsistence level, rugby league has been described as a replacement for tribal warfare as a way of explaining the local enthusiasm for the game.
 Many Papua New Guineans have become celebrities by representing their country or playing in an overseas professional league.
 Even Australian rugby league players who have played in the annual State of Origin series, which is celebrated every year in PNG, are among the most well-known people throughout the nation.
 State of Origin is a highlight of the year for most Papua New Guineans, although the support is so passionate that people have died in violent clashes supporting their team.
 The Papua New Guinea national rugby league team usually plays against the Australian Prime Minister's XIII (a selection of NRL players) each year, normally in Port Moresby.

 Although not as popular, Australian rules football is significant in another way, as the national team is ranked second, only after Australia.
 Other major sports that have a part in the Papua New Guinea sporting landscape are netball, association football, rugby union, basketball and, in eastern Papua, cricket.